 - In small, rural towns, there might be a lack of cultural diversity.
 The families next door or downtown may have been living in the place for generations.
 It could be a disadvantage because ideally, your kids should be able to interact with as many people from different backgrounds as possible to give them a more balanced view of the world while you’re forming their values.

 - There might also be fewer opportunities for your kids compared to big cities, especially when they are old enough to be curious and excited to explore.
-Art galleries, major concerts, and prominent universities could be a few hours’ drive away.
+Art galleries, major concerts, and prominent universities could be a few hours’ drives away.
 Your kid won’t be exposed to the hustle and bustle of life in the fast lane or the historical architecture of big cities.

 Choosing the place where you want your kids to grow is nothing like picking out the color of their nursery room – it’s a lot bigger than that.
 You’re now deciding where you want your kids to meet people, shape their minds, and start their lives.
 To that end, you should weigh all your options carefully, because you don’t want your children to grow up in a place that doesn’t contribute to their development or promotes negative principles.